Labor and delivery nurse retiring after delivering local babies for over 4 decades

 “My husband and I were fortunate to have JoAnne as our childbirth educator,” said nurse Heather Yeager, manager of the hospital’s birth center.
 “We were able to navigate labor with an open mind and deliver unmedicated, but ready for anything.
 Joanne was my labor nurse with our second child, and she asked me if I had considered nursing school.”

-Sure enough after four children, Yeager went back to school for to pursue a career in labor and delivery nursing.
+Sure enough after four children, Yeager went back to school to pursue a career in labor and delivery nursing.
 Lewis even helped deliver Yeager’s sixth child.
 Yeager said Lewis’ influence and skills have shaped two generations of nurses.

-“Despite being near retirement, JoAnne was our unit’s clinical champion during our transition to UCHealth and her engagement level is special,” said Yeager in reference to the Yampa Valley Medical Center being taken over by UCHealth.
+“Despite being near retirement, JoAnne was our unit’s clinical champion during our transition to UCHealth, and her engagement level is special,” said Yeager in reference to the Yampa Valley Medical Center being taken over by UCHealth.

 “Her impact will be felt by her peers and patients long after she turns in her badge,” Yeager added.